 - Seizures: There is a chance of having a seizure (convulsion, fit) with APLENZIN, especially in people with certain medical problems or who take certain medicines.
 Do not take any other medicines while you are taking APLENZIN unless your healthcare provider has said it is okay to take them.
 If you have a seizure while taking APLENZIN, stop taking the tablets and call your healthcare provider right away.

-- High blood pressure (hypertension): Some people get high blood pressure that can be severe while taking APLENZIN.

-- Manic episodes: Some people may have periods of mania while taking APLENZIN.
+- High blood pressure: Some people get high blood pressure that can be severe while taking APLENZIN.
+Some people may have periods of mania while taking APLENZIN.
 If you have any of the following symptoms of mania, call your healthcare provider:

 - greatly increased energy

 - severe trouble sleeping

 - racing thoughts

 - reckless behavior

-- unusually grand ideas - excessive happiness or irritability - talking more or faster than usual - Unusual thoughts or behaviors: Some patients may have unusual thoughts or behaviors while taking APLENZIN, including delusions (e.g., believe you are someone else), hallucinations (seeing or hearing things that are not there), paranoia (feeling that people are against you), or feeling confused.
-If this happens to you, call your healthcare provider. - Visual problems: Some people are at risk of glaucoma which can present as: eye pain, changes in vision, or swelling and redness around the eye if they take APLENZIN.
-You should see an eye doctor to determine whether you are at risk prior to starting therapy. - Severe allergic reactions: Some patients have severe allergic reactions to APLENZIN.
+- unusually grand ideas

+- excessive happiness or irritability

+- Unusual thoughts or behaviors: Some patients may have unusual thoughts or behaviors while taking APLENZIN, including delusions (e.g., believe you are someone else), hallucinations (seeing or hearing things that are not there), paranoia (feeling that people are against you), or feeling confused.
+If this happens to you, call your healthcare provider.

+- Visual problems: Some people may have eye problems that can present as: eye pain, changes in vision, or swelling and redness around the eye if they take APLENZIN.
+You should see an eye doctor to determine what is causing the eye problems.

+- Severe allergic reactions: Some patients have severe allergic reactions to APLENZIN.
 Stop taking APLENZIN and call your healthcare provider right away if you get a rash, itching, hives, fever, swollen lymph glands, painful sores in the mouth or around the eyes, swelling of the lips or tongue, chest pain, or have trouble breathing.
 These could be signs of a serious allergic reaction.